 Hank Williams Jr. is about to have his say.

-Williams is also scheduled to appear on "The View" and "Hannity" on Tuesday to discuss the uproar that sprung up after he made an analogy that Obama and House Speaker Rep. John Boehner golfing together was like Nazi leader Adolf Hitler and Israeli Prime Minister Benjamin Netanyahu playing a round.
+He's also scheduled to appear on "The View" and "Hannity" on Tuesday to discuss the uproar that sprung up after he made an analogy that President Barack Obama and House Speaker Rep. John Boehner golfing together was like Nazi leader Adolph Hitler and Israeli Prime Minister Benjamin Netanyahu playing a round.

-ESPN decided to pull Williams' intro from last week's "Monday Night Football" telecast after the comments, and the move became permanent Thursday when both sides said they'd decided to pull the spot.
+ESPN decided to pull Williams' intro from last week's "MNF" telecast after the comments, and the move became permanent Thursday when both sides said they'd decided to pull the spot.

 Williams wrote the topical third verse of "Keep the Change" when he woke up around 4 a.m.
 Friday.
 He borrowed a guitar once owned by George Jones to write the melody and was in a studio with a group of musicians by 4 p.m.
 The song was done by 5:30 and was being mastered Monday morning.